nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `listcontact` followed by `emailcontact 2` opens a new message composition window targeting the 2nd contact in the contacts list.
 * `findcontact n/Alice` followed by `emailcontact 1` opens a new message composition window targeting the 1st contact in the results of the `findcontact` command.

+### Add a new note: `addnote`

+Adds a note equipped with some tags.

+Format: `addnote [c/CONTENT]... [t/TAG]...`

+* Tags are optional.
+* In the current version, notes will be stored as a pure string.

+Examples:
+* `addnote c/Do Homework`
+* `addnote c/Study for Midterms t/CS2103`

+### Delete a new note: `deletenote`

+Deletes the specified note from the note list.

+Format: `deletenote [INDEX]`

+* Deletes the note at the specified `INDEX`.
+* The index refers to the index number shown in the displayed note list.
+* The index **must be a positive integer** 1, 2, 3, …​

+### Mark a note as done: `markasdonenote`

+Marks a note in a list as done.

+Format: `markasdonenote [INDEX]`

+* Marks the note at the specified `INDEX` as done.
+* The index refers to the index number shown in the displayed note list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* After execution, the affected note will be marked with a green tick.

+### Editing a note : `editnote`

+Edits an existing note in the note list.

+Format: `editnote INDEX [c/CONTENT] [t/TAG]…​`

+* Edits the note at the specified `INDEX`.
+The index refers to the index number shown in the displayed note list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the note will be removed (i.e., adding of tags is not cumulative).

+Examples:
+*  `editnote 1 c/Hello t/Important` Edits the content and tags of the 1st contact to be `Hello` and `Important` respectively.

+### Show a contact : `shownote`

+Showcases a note.

+Format: `shownote INDEX​`

+* Shows the note at the specified `INDEX`.
+The index refers to the index number shown in the displayed note list.
+The index **must be a positive integer** 1, 2, 3, …​

+### List all notes : `editnote`

+Lists every note on the note list.

+Format: `listnote​`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.